-The Cuisinart Custom 14 (DFP-14BCN) is a powerful 14-cup food processor that achieves near-perfect results for a wide range of food.
+Cuisinart Custom 14-Cup DFP-14BCNY is a powerful 14-cup food processor that achieves near-perfect results for a wide range of food.
 Its simple design and adjustable blades allow you to achieve varying levels of thickness or fineness when processing food.
-Although the device doesn’t have advanced features like variable speeds or touch panel controls, it outperforms many other appliances thanks to its simple and durable design.
+Although the device doesn’t have advanced features like variable speeds or touch panel controls, it outperforms many of the best food processors thanks to its simple and durable design.
 The single S-blade works for chopping food like fruit, cheese and dressings, and works with incredible uniformity.

 This is one of the best food processors in terms of simple performance, due to its versatility and consistent results.
 The single blade, cutting disk and dough kneader proved fully capable of achieving near-perfect uniformities in our testing.
 The slicing blade is adjustable, so you can get varying thicknesses on processed food.
 For example, this functionality allowed us to achieve both paper-thin and thick slices of potatoes and mushrooms alike.
 The only issues we found with uniformity were that the occasional slice of mushroom or potato was slightly thinner than the rest of the processed results.